Biblical Hebrew: Proto-Central-Semitic

-Canaanite shift
+Potential Canaanite shift

-Hebrew shows the Canaanite shift whereby */aː/ often shifted to /oː/; the conditions of this shift are disputed.
+Hebrew shows certain aspects of the Canaanite shift whereby */aː/ often shifted to /oː/; the conditions of this shift are disputed.
 This shift had occurred by the 14th century BCE, as demonstrated by its presence in the Amarna letters (c.
 1365 BCE).

 Proto-Hebrew

 As a result of the Canaanite shift, the Proto-Hebrew vowel system is reconstructed as */a aː oː i iː u uː/ (and possibly rare */eː/).
 Furthermore, stress at this point appears to have shifted so that it was consistently on the penultimate (next to last) syllable, and was still non-phonemic.
 The predominant final stress of Biblical Hebrew was a result of loss of final unstressed vowels and a shift away from remaining open syllables (see below).

 Loss of final unstressed vowels

 Final unstressed short vowels dropped out in most words, making it possible for long vowels to occur in closed syllables.

 This appears to have proceeded in two steps: